 - Fair service fees and mid-market rates – a major market differentiator

 - Next-day delivery for most currencies

-Compare international money transfers
+Compare international money transfers to Egypt

 How do international money transfers work?